 To avoid such situations and start thinking about good digital citizenship, consider these parameters as you put together a policy for your family.

-“Your kids may know social media can give potential employers and college admission departments an intimate view into their lives, but they may not realize it can have damaging consequences for their family’s security and reputation as well,” says Stacy Allred, a wealth strategist and leader of the Merrill Center for Family Wealth.
+“Your kids may know social media can give potential employers and college admission departments an intimate view into their lives, but they may not realize it can have damaging consequences for their family’s security and reputation as well,” says Matthew Wesley, a wealth strategist at Merrill Center for Family WealthTM.
 “By talking about issues of privacy and online reputation early on, you can help the rising generation develop a framework for making decisions about what is appropriate and safe online behavior.
 Think of what the power of a digital footprint, either positive or negative, can have for a future politician.”

 While conveying to your children the potential consequences of their online behavior is a crucial component of the Internet conduct conversation, it shouldn't be treated as the sole approach to establishing your family's policy.

 Consider the conversation between a parent and their child preparing to apply for college.
-According to a 2016 Kaplan Test Prep survey, 35% of college admissions officers in the U.S. reported looking at the social media accounts of applicants to learn more about them.10 More specifically, 25% of those officers said they often did so during the application process, an 11% increase from the previous year.
+According to a 2018 Kaplan Test Prep survey, 25% of college admissions officers in the U.S. reported looking at the social media accounts of applicants to learn more about them.10 Privacy concerns and the inability to find the prospective students online are possible contributing reasons.

 As the digital landscape continues to evolve, the way your family relates to it will also have to change.
 But by instilling online awareness early on, you can help make sure that your children’s reputations—and your family’s—remain intact.

 A private wealth advisor can help you get started.

 1 “Most U.S. teens who use cellphones do it to pass time, connect with others, learn new things” Fact Tank, Pew Research August 2019.

 2 Russ Alan Prince, “High-Net-Worth Individuals Are Cyber Targets...”
 Forbes, March 24, 2020.